OUTSTANDING SENIOR AWARDS

 A Tradition of Honoring Excellence

-The 2019 recipients of The Outstanding Senior Man and Outstanding Senior Woman:
+2020 Outstanding Senior Man and Outstanding Senior Woman

 Each spring, the SMU Mothers’ and Dads’ Clubs enjoy the privilege of selecting and honoring two graduating seniors as the “Outstanding Senior Man” and “Outstanding Senior Woman”.
-The nominees for this award are selected by the Deans from their respective schools based on their academic achievement, community service, and campus involvement.
-They must have proven leadership qualities and be of strong personal character.
+The nominees for this award are selected by the Deans from their respective schools based on their academic achievement, community service, campus involvement, proven leadership qualities, and be of strong personal character.

-The 2019 recipients of the Outstanding Senior Man and Outstanding Senior Woman Awards, Samuel Jacobson (“Sam”) and Emily Osman, epitomize a tradition of recognizing the best of the best among our many fine undergraduate students.
+The 2020 recipients of the Outstanding Senior Woman and Outstanding Senior Man Awards, Hunter Kolon and Dylan Beams, epitomize a tradition of recognizing the best of the best among our many fine undergraduate students.

 Cox School of Business

 Ramzi is the OSM Award candidate from the Cox School of Business based on his broad experiences and strong academics.
 He is an honor graduate from SMU with a Bachelor of Business Administration with a focus on Finance.
 Ramzi was also selected for the EnCap Investment & LCM Group Alternative Asset Management programs during his time at SMU.
 Ramzi helped establish the Beta Alpha Psi Honor Society at SMU by serving as its first President and helped grow the membership of the College Republican chapter while serving as Treasurer and Political Director.